東京大学大学院 情報学環・学際情報学府 The University of Tokyo III/GSII

 Research Theme

-• Information Law and Policy, Freedom of Expression/Information, Privacy, Data Protection, Intellectual Property Rights, Global Proactive Fairness
+• Global Legal History, Freedom of Expression/Information/Media, Privacy, Data Protection, Cybersecurity, National Security, Intellectual Property Rights, Copyright

 Position: